 Then, I explored topics such as animal behaviour (publishing a paper on animal self-awareness and self-cognition), evolution and autocatalysis of biodiversity (publishing three theoretical papers), biodiversity analyses (co-authoring some papers on plant and animal diversity measuring and analysis), and astrobiology (developing a research paper on Gaia evolution and reproduction).

-My studies and research experiences have given me insight into global and regional environmental protection, conservation biology, biodiversity analyses, field and theoretical ecology, zoology and ethology, botany, climate change analyses, environmental education, UN and NGOs activities and natural resources management.
+My studies and research experiences have given me insight into global and regional environmental protection, conservation biology, biodiversity analyses, field and theoretical ecology, zoology and ethology, botany, climate change biology, environmental education, UN and NGOs activities and natural resources management.

 My plans for the future involve building strength in each of the focal areas of my research interest, as outlined above, and particularly in ecology, ethology and biodiversity.
 Specifically, I plan to adapt my future research years developing some of the following fields of study depending on positions and funds availability: